-The quality of the provision is assessed termly using data from the monitoring, evaluation and review cycle, achievement and behaviour reports, exclusion and isolationdata and attendance/punctuality data.
+The quality of the provision is assessed termly using data from the monitoring, evaluation and review cycle, achievement and behaviour reports, exclusion and isolation data and attendance/punctuality data.
 Heads of Department and Heads of Years also have to evaluate the progress of students with SEND and put further interventions in place if there is a significant gap between SEND students and their peers.
 This may be in addition to interventions provided by the Learning Support Department.

-Parents/carers views and student voice is sought in order to assess the effectiveness of SEND provision in the school.
-The SEND policy is regularly reviewed in order to take into account the views of all stakeholders; this ensures an improvement of provision for all students.
+Parents/carers views and student voice is sought to assess the effectiveness of SEND provision in the school.
+The SEND policy is regularly reviewed to consider the views of all stakeholders; this ensures an improvement of provision for all students.